icaps2023/icaps2023.github.io/content/attending/students.md

 **The deadline for applying is May 1, 2023 (AoE)**.

 Notification is on May 4 (one day before the early registration deadline).
-Scholarships will be provided to you as (partial) **reimbursement of travel** and **registration expenses** after the conference or as a discounted registration fee.
+Scholarships will be provided to you as (partial) **reimbursement of travel and registration expenses** after the conference or as a **discounted registration fee**.